perfectblue/perfectblue.github.io/_posts/2020-12-30-perfect-blue-finishes-top-1-on-CTFtime-2020.md

 ![](/assets/images/Retrospective2020/D1g95HS.png)

 As you can tell, we were grinding pretty much every weekend.
-Regretabbly, despite the stellar performance, COVID cancelled all the free travel 😔
+Regrettably, despite the stellar performance, COVID cancelled all the free travel 😔

 ![](/assets/images/Retrospective2020/GedQ4v3.png)